Polysubstance Addiction: Definition, Causes, Signs, Effects, And Treatment Methods.

 Aftercare

-The common polysubstance abuse drugs are alcohol, marijuana, opioids, methamphetamine, etc. Polysubstance abuse happens either by mixing the same type of drugs like depressants or by taking different types of drugs together like stimulants and depressants.
+The common polysubstance abuse drugs are alcohol, marijuana, opioids, methamphetamine, etc. Polysubstance abuse happens either by mixing the same type of drugs, like depressants, or by taking different types of drugs together, like stimulants and depressants.
 The consequences of polysubstance abuse are based on the type of drug combinations used.

-Yes, alcohol and marijuana are frequently combined together in polysubstance use.
+Yes, alcohol and marijuana are frequently combined in polysubstance use.
 Alcohol is present in drinks in the form of ethanol.
 However, marijuana is the dried leaves of a cannabis plant.
 Both of these drug forms have sedative and addictive risk factors.
-Alcohol addiction is associated with drinking while marijuana is associated with the inhalation of smoke.
+Alcohol addiction is associated with drinking, while marijuana is associated with the inhalation of smoke.

 Yes, users of heroin-benzodiazepine mixes show similar dependency patterns.
-Benzodiazepine is a form of a medicinal drug that slows down brain activity, Heroine, on the other hand, is a drug made from the opium poppy plant that gives euphoric effects.
+Benzodiazepine is a form of a medicinal drug that slows down brain activity.
+Heroine, on the other hand, is a drug made from the opium poppy plant that gives euphoric effects.
 Both of these drugs are known for sedation and lowered breathing rates.
 The mix of heroin and benzodiazepine increases the risk of overdose.